Maumagnaguagno/HyperTensioN/README.md

 This is the set of primitive operators, not enough to HTN planning.
 We need to connect them to the hierarchy.
 We know Robby must move, enter and exit zero or more times to reach any beacon, report the beacon, and repeat this process for every beacon.
-If you are used to regular expressions the result is quite similar to this:
+The result is quite similar to the following regular expression:

 ```Ruby
 /((move|enter|exit)*report)*/